Lucas Hedges On Stage - Theatre Credits, Bio and Tickets

 Lucas Hedges was born on December 12, 1996 in Brooklyn Heights, New York City.
-He is perhaps best known for his Oscar-nominated performance in "Manchester by the Sea," as well as his appearances in critically acclaimed films such as "Three Billboards Outside Ebbing, Missouri" and "Lady Bird".
+He is known for his Oscar-nominated performance in Manchester by the Sea, as well as his appearances in critically acclaimed films such as Three Billboards Outside Ebbing, Missouri and Lady Bird.

-His father, Peter Hedges, is an Oscar-nominated screenwriter and director and Lucas' first professional credits was as an extra in his father's 2007 film "Dan in Real Life".
-He would eventually secure his first role, playing Redford, in Wes Anderson's 2012 movie "Moonrise Kingdom".
-A string of small parts would follow, including "Arthur and Mike" (2012), "Labor Day" (2013), "The Zero Theorem" (2013), Wes Anderson's "The Grand Budapest Hotel" (2014), and, most notably, as Ian Webb in "Kill the Messenger" (2014).
+His father, Peter Hedges, is an Oscar-nominated screenwriter and director.
+Hedges's first professional credit was as an extra in his father's 2007 film Dan in Real Life.
+He would eventually secure his first role as Redford in Wes Anderson's 2012 movie Moonrise Kingdom.
+A string of small parts would follow, including roles in Arthur and Mike (2012), Labor Day (2013), The Zero Theorem (2013), Wes Anderson's The Grand Budapest Hotel (2014), and, most notably, as Ian Webb in Kill the Messenger (2014).

-In 2015, he made his television debut as Ritchie in the 8-part NBC mini-series "The Slap" and also appeared as Greg in the film "Anesthesia".
-In 2016, however, his career skyrocketed after the release of Kenneth Lonergan's "Manchester by the Sea," with his performance as Patrick Chandler earning him an Academy Award nomination for "Best Supporting Actor".
-He also received a BAFTA nomination for "Rising Star".
+In 2015, he made his television debut as Ritchie in the eight-part NBC miniseries The Slap and also appeared as Greg in the film Anesthesia.
+In 2016, however, his career took off after the release of Kenneth Lonergan's Manchester by the Sea, with his performance as Patrick Chandler earning him an Academy Award nomination for Best Supporting Actor.
+He also received a BAFTA Award nomination for Rising Star.

-2017 was also a great year in film for Mr. Hedges, starring in two hugely acclaimed films.
-He played Danny O'Neill in Greta Gerwig's "Lady Bird" and Robbie in Martin McDonagh's "Three Billboards Outside Ebbing, Missouri".
+Hedges starred in two acclaimed films in 2017.
+He played Danny O'Neill in Greta Gerwig's Lady Bird and Robbie in Martin McDonagh's Three Billboards Outside Ebbing, Missouri.